opensoars/cls/README.md

 ### API
 `cls(text, [color], [style])`

-Where `text` is the string or object to style, `color` is an optional color string and `style` is an optional style string or array of styles.
+Where `text` is the string or object to style, `color` is an optional color string and `style` is an optional style string or array of style strings.

 ### Example